oldiya/EcoLabels/README.md

 # EcoLabels

-# this are three templates developed as a trial for the project EcoLabels
+# these are three templates developed as a trial for the project EcoLabels
 # They are under development